KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 These might be considered subjective alterations in some cases, but are done with the intention of enhancing the cinematic feel of conversations and cutscenes by fixing facing and positional issues, changing/adding camera angles, etc.
 * After winning the swoop race on Taris, the player could skewer themselves in the head when bowing if they had a sword equipped (Reported by KnifeMaster) [ISSUE #301](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/301)
 * Bastila and Carth were positioned wrong after the Revelation cutscene: [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)
+* Calo gets a bit too shouty during the hangar confrontation scene in Davik's estate on Taris (Reported by A Future Pilot) [ISSUE #368](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/368)
 * Carth had no respect for the dead, talking over the top of a death cry on the Leviathan bridge [ISSUE #131](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/131)
 * Carth has some facing issues talking to Mission in the Undercity [ISSUE #67](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/67)
 * Companion interjections in Canderous' conversation in the Upper City Cantina had facing issues [ISSUE #75](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/75)